-If you want to go further and teach banking electronically, I have used Smart Piggy Bank where you can set up all of your class bank accounts in less than an hour.
+If you want to go further and teach banking electronically, I have used an online banking system where you can set up all of your class bank accounts in less than an hour.
 It was set up for parents to teach kids about money, but I’ve used it in my classroom too.
 It looks like a real online bank and older students do like it.

 The electronic banking system seems to works best if every student has access in class to a device.
 Having used both, I find the manual method works best for all students of all levels, especially students who have learning difficulties.
-Electronic banking is too abstract.
+Electronic banking is too abstract for younger students.

 The Class Shop is an essential part of my classroom economy – in the eyes of my students at least.
 To participate in the fun students must complete all the week’s work before the last lesson on Friday.
 It’s amazing how quickly students can get their work done.
 We work in groups so while one group is shopping with their Cats Dollars, the other groups are completing classroom jobs, maths games, reading to self, and any unfinished tasks.